Naylepsh/toshokan/README.md

 ## TODO

-- [ ] Add integration with anilist/mal
 - [ ] Split `EntryNo` into `EntryTitle` and `EntryNo`. `EntryNo` could default to `1` in case of parsing failure. `EntryTitle` could default to `None` in case of failure?
+- [ ] Split authors within `Assets` into a separate entity.
+Figure out the scraping domain for that
 - [ ] Add view for category management
   - [ ] Add category
   - [ ] Edit category